Pixel-Logic-Apps/expo-tiktok-ads-events/README.md

 2. Confirm credentials are correct
 3. Use test mode to validate events
 4. Wait up to 24 hours for production events to appear
+5. Ensure SKAdNetwork IDs are properly configured
+6. Check that the app is running on a real device (not simulator)

 ### Empty Anonymous ID